Camp Edwards: Early training on Cape Cod

 A railroad spur was built from Falmouth and a constant procession of trucks transporting material to the camp began.
 Peak of construction occurred in November 1940, with 18,343 employees working three shifts, a weekly payroll in excess of one million dollars, and completion of 30 buildings a day.
 The project was completed in a mere 125 days (September 1940 to January 1941) and served as the national prototype for other camps built during World War II, using the 700 series drawings.
+The station was located on Weaver Street.

 In January 1941, the 26th Infantry Division, which was recently federalized, consisted entirely of Massachusetts National Guard members.
 Over the next 3 months, its ranks filled up with members from New York and New England.
 Starting for 7 months in April 1941, the 26th left Camp Edwards to participate in the Carolina Maneuvers and the Coastal Patrol, while other National Guard and Army Divisions came to train the camp.
 The 26th returned to Camp Edwards on December 6, 1941, with the expectation of completing their year of service soon.
 The bombing of Pearl Harbor on December 7, 1941, and the subsequent declaration of war by the United States, resulted in extension of federal service for the division through 1945.